snac-cooperative/technical-docs/tat_requirements/introduction.md

 apply to the results of human edits, regardless of which part of the description was modified.
 It is possible for someone to wish to track a biogHist, but that biogHist could be completely removed in lieu of an improved and updated description.
 We do not track individual elements in CPF.
-We only track an entire description, regardless the watcher’s motivation.
+We only track an entire description, regardless the watcher's motivation.
 The original motivation for watching might no longer exist after an edit, and if so, the watcher can simply disable their watch.
 After each edit, all watchers will get a notification.
 The watch does not apply to any single field, but to the entire description, and therefore also to future descriptions which result from merging.

 What happens to a watch on a merged description which is subsequently split?
 Does the watch apply to both split descriptions or to neither description?
 Perhaps is it best to disable the watch, and inform the watcher to re-apply to watch a specific record, along with links and helpful info to make it easy to add the new watch.

-#### Brian’s API docs need to be merged in or otherwise referred to:
+#### Brian's API docs need to be merged in or otherwise referred to:

 [https://gist.github.com/tingletech/4a3fc5f59e5af3054286](https://www.google.com/url?q=https%3A%2F%2Fgist.github.com%2Ftingletech%2F4a3fc5f59e5af3054286&sa=D&sntz=1&usg=AFQjCNEJeJexryBtHbvLw-WtFYjxP4VwlQ)

 #### Not sure where to fit these topics into the requirements.
 Some of them may not be part of technical requirements:

+Discuss.
+What is "as it is configured now"?
 Consider implementing linked data standard for relationship links instead of having to download an entire document of links (as it is configured now.)

+Discuss.
+This seems to be the controlled vocabulary issue.
 Sort by common subject headings across all of SNAC - right now SNAC has subject headings that have been applied locally without common practice across the entire corpus.

+We probably need to build our own holdings authority.

+We need to write code to get accurate holdings info from WorldCat records.
+All the other repositories will have be handled on a case-by-case basis.
 Sort by holdings location.
 Sort by identity's activity location.
 Sort and visualize a person through time (show dates for events in a person or organization's lifetime).
 Sort and visualize an agency or organization as it changes over time.

 Continue to develop and refine context widget.

 Sort collection links.
 Add weighting to understand which collections have more material directly related to identity.
 (How is this best handled programmatically or as an input by contributors- maybe both?).

 Increase exposure of SNAC to general public by leveraging partnerships.
 Suggested agreement with Wikipedia to display Wikipedia content in SNAC biographical area and work with Wikipedia to allow for links to SNAC at the bottom of all applicable identities.
 This would serve to escalate and drive traffic to SNAC.

 #### Match/Merge

+Notes: This looks like the current match merge, not the new manual process, or the process based on the IR API.

 The match/merge process has three major data input streams, library authority records, EAC-CPF documents from the EAC-CPF extract/create system, and an ARK identifier minter.

 First, a copy of the Virtual International Authority File (VIAF) is indexed as a reference source to aid in the record matching process.
 In addition to authorized name headings from multiple international sources, the VIAF data contains biographical data and links to bibliographic records which will be included in the output documents.
 Then, the EAC-CPF from the extract/create process are serially processed against the VIAF and each other to discover and rate potential matches between records.
 In this phase of processing, matches are noted in a database.

 After the matching phase identifies incoming EAC-CPF to merge, a new set of EAC-CPF records are generated.
 This works by running through all the matches in that database, then reading in the EAC-CPF input files, and finally outputting a new EAC-CPF records that merges the source EAC-CPF with any information found in VIAF.
 ARK identifiers are also assigned.
 This architecture allows for incrementally processing more un-merged EAC-CPF documents before.
 It also allows matches to be adjusted in the database, or alterations to be made on the un-merged EAC-CPF documents, and the merge records can be regenerated.

 Cheshire, postgreSQL, and python are the predominate technologies used in the generation of the XML documents created by this process.

 [link to the merge output spec]

 This involves processing that compares the derived EAC-CPF records against one another to identify identical names.
 Because names for entities may not match exactly or the same name string may be used for more than one entity, contextual information from the finding aids is also used to evaluate the probability that closely and exactly matching strings designate the same entity.[1]
 For matches that have a high degree of probability, the EAC-CPF records will be merged, retaining variations in the name entries where these occur, and retaining links to the finding aids from which the name or name variant was derived.
 When no identical names exist, an additional matching stage compares the names from the input EAC-CPF records against authority records in the Virtual International Authority File (VIAF).
 Contextual information (dates, inferred dates, etc.) is used to enhance the accuracy of the matching.
 Matched VIAF records are merged with the input derived EAC-CPF records, with authoritative or preferred forms of names recorded, and a union set of alternative names from the various VIAF contributors, will also be incorporated into the EAC-CPF records.
 When exact matching and VIAF matching fail, then we attempt to find close variants using Ngram (approximate spelling) matching.
 In addition contextual information, when available is used assess the likelihood of the records actually being the same.
-Records that may be for the same entity but the available contextual information is insufficient to make a confident match will be flagged for human review (as “May be same as”).
+Records that may be for the same entity but the available contextual information is insufficient to make a confident match will be flagged for human review (as "May be same as").
 While these records will be flagged for human review, the current prototype does not provide facilities to manually merge records.
 The current policy governing matching is to err on the side of not merging rather than merging without strong evidence.

 The resulting set of interrelated EAC-CPF records will represent the creators and related entities extracted from EAD-encoded finding aids, with a subset of the records enhanced with entries from matching VIAF records.
 The EAC-CPF records will thus represent a large set of archival authority records, related with one another and to the archival records descriptions from which they were derived.
 This record set will then be used to build a prototype corporate body, person, and family name and biographical/historical access system.

 In the current system all input records, and potential matches are recorded in a relational database with the following structure: